Axway/elasticsearch-docker-beat/README.md

 Configuration file is `dbeat-confimage.yml` in the project.

+By default, this file is copied in the image at image build step, but it's possible:
+- to use an external configuration file (see chapter `use an external configuration file`)
+- to use environment variables (see chapter `configure using environment variables`)

+#### Use an external configuration file

-By default, this file is copied in the image at image build step, but it's possible to use an external configuration file adding a volume in the container, service or stack file definition
+ to use an external configuration file adding a volume in the container, service or stack file definition

 ```
 volumes: